CSV to OFX ConversionGuide for Accountants

 Problem: CSV files lack account-level metadata (bank name, account type, institution ID) required for proper OFX structure.

-Solution: Professional conversion platforms allow you to add missing metadata during the conversion process.
-Zera Books provides intuitive forms to capture account details and automatically embeds them in the OFX file structure.
+Solution: Professional conversion platforms allow you to add missing metadata during conversion.
+Zera Books provides intuitive forms to capture account details and embeds them in the OFX file.

 Multi-Account CSV Files